Officials: More drills signal Russian invasion of Ukraine

 The United States and its European allies, she said, will continue to push for "a diplomatic end to this moment."

-Biden, who on Friday said he was "convinced" Putin would order an invasion, planned to meet Sunday with his National Security Council, including Harris and Blinken, to discuss the latest developments in Ukraine, according to the White House.
+Biden, who on Friday said he was "convinced" Putin would order an invasion, met Sunday with his National Security Council, including Harris and Blinken, to discuss "the latest developments regarding Russia’s military buildup on the borders of Ukraine," according to the White House.

+The president's Friday afternoon remarks warning of an imminent attack came after intelligence officials received word that Russian officials had given orders to Russian military leaders to proceed with invasion plans, according to reporting by CBS News and the New York Times.
+Intelligence officials did not provide details for a timeline of invasion, but noted that the Kremlin has prepared several scenarios for an attack.

 Harris, a day after Zelensky urged NATO leaders to immediately impose sanctions on Putin, defended the position of the U.S. and allies to hold off unless an attack occurred, saying "the allied relationship is such that we have agreed that the deterrence effect of these sanctions is still a meaningful one."